6th November 2019

 The challenge of this project was to integrate this buiding into the existing environment by respecting the constraints related to heritage conservation, while offering an efficient and aesthetically effective solution.

-The PV modules were developed by the Swiss Centre for Electronics and of Microtechnology (CSEM) in Neuchâtel in collaboration with the Belgian company Issol.
+The PV modules were developed by the Swiss Centre for Electronics and of Microtechnology (CSEM) in Neuchâtel in collaboration with the company ISSOL Switzerland SA.
 Gottburg AG was tasked with the construction of the photovoltaic roof.